 Additionally, doctors who perform below average in terms of malpractice claims will pay less than providers who incur higher claim rates.
 A doctor’s risk profile is also considered when determining the rate an insurance company will charge for the occurrence-based policy.
 According to the National Institutes of Health, provider age is also factored into the equation, as younger physicians are at higher risk of committing malpractice or making an error than older practitioners.

 What Is the Advantage of Occurrence Based Coverage?

 The permanence of an occurrence-based policy is the main advantage over a claims-made policy.
 The period you are protected under the policy lasts forever, and you do not need to renew or buy tail insurance when you leave the employer.
 You can also work in another state and still be covered, as the U.S. Department of Health and Human Services confirmed.

 One disadvantage of an occurrence policy is that if the doctor leaves the practice or hospital (in most cases), they may be unable to remain on the same occurrence-based policy with their former employer.
 The main reason for this is that the insured typically must have had prior experience as a provider to qualify for an occurrence-based policy – with or without tail insurance.
 Discover whether a claims-made or occurrence policy is best for your situation.

 Claims Made Malpractice Resources for Physicians

 A claims-made policy will only provide insurance coverage if the policy is in effect when the incident first happened and when a lawsuit is filed against the doctor (when the claim is filed).
-Thus, there is a chance a lawsuit can be filed after a doctor leaves an employer.
+Thus, a lawsuit can be filed after a doctor leaves an employer.
 In situations like this, with claims-made medical malpractice insurance, the provider must purchase a tail policy, which covers the gap between when physicians leave an employer and when the statute of limitations on filing a medical malpractice claim ends.